devExponent/devExponent/README.md

 I'm a Software Engineer with a growing interest in AI research, drawn to building reliable, scalable, and intelligent software systems that put users first.

 My experience spans full-stack web development, backend engineering, cloud technologies, automated testing, and machine learning.
-Day-to-day, I work with React, TypeScript, Java, and Spring Boot, and I rely on cloud platforms like AWS and Google Cloud to ship and scale what I build.
+Day-to-day, I work with React, TypeScript, Java, and Spring Boot, and I rely on cloud platforms like AWS to ship and scale what I build.

-I enjoy working through every layer of a system, from designing interfaces and APIs to modeling data, improving performance, testing software, and deploying it to production.
+I'm currently deepening my AWS knowledge and strengthening my understanding of Linux, networking, and Infrastructure as Code with Terraform.
+I'm also exploring how these tools come together to automate infrastructure and application deployments through CI/CD.

 `🎨 Frontend`  ·  `⚙️ Backend`  ·  `☁️ Cloud`  ·  `🧪 Testing`  ·  `🤖 Machine Learning`